 Overcoming big data challenges will require public sector agencies to rearchitect their IT infrastructure to support a new approach to data management.

-A key component of the new architecture is a platform that can centralize the massive amount of information found across the organization.
+A key component of the new architecture is a platform that can centralise the massive amount of information found across the organisation.

-With greater visibility into its data, public sector agencies can gain a deeper understanding of their operations and find the best ways to optimize their existing IT infrastructure and reduce operational costs.
+With greater visibility into its data, public sector agencies can gain a deeper understanding of their operations and find the best ways to optimise their existing IT infrastructure and reduce operational costs.

-The platform should also enable agencies to easily monitor and control their data from a single console, as well as enforce role-based policies to prevent unauthorized access to sensitive data.
+The platform should also enable agencies to easily monitor and control their data from a single console, as well as enforce role-based policies to prevent unauthorised access to sensitive data.

 Besides that, the platform needs to integrate disparate data from multiple sources, to allow public sector agencies to apply advanced analytics and machine learning to the unified data.

 Data is often said to be the new oil.
-This spells good news for the public sector as it is usually data-rich, especially as it digitizes its operations.
+This spells good news for the public sector as it is usually data-rich, especially as it digitises its operations.

 When used effectively, data can help enhance governance by enabling public sector agencies to better detect fraud, prevent abuse of scarce government resources, and develop policies and services that are aligned with citizen needs.

-A modern platform designed to manage large volumes of diverse data effectively is therefore necessary to allow data to provide those strategic values to the public sector in ASEAN, which ultimately enables the region to confidently seize cross-border opportunities and realize its full economic potential.
+A modern platform designed to manage large volumes of diverse data effectively is therefore necessary to allow data to provide those strategic values to the public sector in Asean, which ultimately enables the region to confidently seize cross-border opportunities and realise its full economic potential.